 Growing up with a Southern-cooking grandmother who learned from her mother, and a mother who carried on those traditions, I knew I must pass those experiences along.
 And, those experiences taught me the importance of using the freshest ingredients and how special ingredients make the best meals.
 When my daughter was born, I wanted her to have some of the same opportunities and memories that I had growing up.

 After researching and reviewing the options on market shelves for her first meals, I realized the best I could do for her was to make her baby food myself.
 I used primarily locally grown produce and meats at the peak of their freshness.
 She watched and giggled as I developed new combinations and flavors, and she not only loved the food, but it helped develop her palate to LOVE how real fruits, vegetables, and meats should taste.
 Now, she prefers poached salmon and avocado to chicken nuggets and french fries – and that I love.

-Today, at 7 and growing, my daughter wants to cook with me - cracking eggs for scrambled eggs, stirring a roux for homemade macaroni and cheese, or whisking together a salad dressing.
-My goal in starting Harvest to Highchair is to give your little ones the same fresh start I was able to give my daughter… to open their palate to the amazing flavors of real fruits, vegetables, and meats…to give them the best start on a life-long love affair with food.
+My goal in starting Harvest to Highchair is to give your little ones the same fresh start I was able to give my daughter… to open their palate to the amazing flavors of real fruits and vegetables…to give them the best start on a life-long love affair with food.

 Ann Belden Read